Ramonmelod/elevator-mqtt-monitor/README.md

 ### Using a Esp32 to monitor a sign

 - the file esp32publisher.py shell be used as code for micropython on a esp32
+- this project uses the uses: ESP32_GENERIC-20240222-v1.22.2.
+You can try other version of micropython, but risks of unexpected behavior are always possible